Old Fashioned Christmas Cake Recipe Collection

 At Christmas time, she removed her cake from the freezer to thaw a half day before it's needed.
 Her fruit cake is always fresh and moist when served.
 Absolutely delicious!

-Christmas Cake Remains a Bell Family Tradition
+Christmas Cake Is a Bell Family Tradition

 Bell Family Christmas Fruitcake In 19031903 Christmas Fruit Cake With Bell Family Crest